 This goes back to the speed thing.
 Your images are one of the main offenders when it comes to slow-loading WordPress pages.
 Make sure your images are optimized both in scale AND file size.
 These are two different things.
 The scale of the image is the actual dimensions used on a page.
 The file size is how many kilobytes or megabytes the image is.

 If you want to take image compression a step further, you can also lazy load your images.
-This means that the images are only loaded when they are visible on the screen.
+This means the images are only loaded when visible on the screen.
 This can make a huge difference in page speed, especially if you have a lot of images on your page.
 The RankMath SEO plugin includes lazy loading for images, making it easy to implement on your WordPress site.

 WP-Optimize can also handle image compression for you.
 It’s as easy as clicking a button and watching your images get compressed, and your website gets faster!